KevinGreene/surrealanalysis.com/content/post/2015-05-07-clojure-websockets.md

 After this, all logic lives in the `process-message` function.

-For initial messages, we need to create a map of ids to channels we need to broadcast on.
+For initial messages, we need to create a map of IDs to channels we need to broadcast on.

 Because following is bidirectional in nature, we add the channel we just created to the list of channels listening to that ID.